Major Incident Process Is at the Heart of Effectiveness

 Create an Incident Team

 Instead of relying on your usual company hierarchy, many organizations establish a major incident team comprised of key players in your organization.
-Usually someone from the IT side of the house usually leads the team, and some businesses create a role for Major Incident Director.
-Often businesses include the head or second ranking employee of major departments.
-Often, some members of the team will need to drop all other responsibilities in order to address the incident, so be certain that someone else is in place to handle their other duties.
+Typically, someone from the IT side of the business leads the team, and some businesses go as far as creating a role for the Major Incident Director.
+Many departments will have a senior-level employee as part of the incident team, to ensure business-wide alignment; consider departments with oversight in tangential areas, such as Communications, Customer Success, and social media, all of whom will need to be aware of incidents and the response protocols.

 The complexity and urgency of these situations create a need to use a collaboration platform to contact the right on-call resource immediately, and to escalate quickly to the next person if necessary.